5 Causes of a Squeaky Leather Recliner (How to FIX it!)

 You may need to listen carefully to determine where the sound is coming from.

 For instance, if the sound is coming from the back of the chair, it could be the metal springs rubbing against each other.
-But, if it’s coming from the footrest, it could be the metal rods rubbing against each other.

 However, the best way to determine where the sound is coming from and what’s causing it is to take the chair apart and have a look.